sahithig1/capstone_greenhouse_emissions/README.md

 - How are you training your model?
 -   training and testing sets
-		.
-The training and testing data are split in 70:30 ratio.
+	.The training and testing data are split in 70:30 ratio.

 -
 - What is the model's accuracy?